 In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, to simplify the goodwill impairment test by eliminating Step 2 from the goodwill impairment test.
 Under the new guidance, goodwill impairment will be measured by the amount by which the carrying value of a reporting unit exceeds its fair value, without exceeding the carrying amount of goodwill allocated to that reporting unit.
 As a result, ASU 2017-04 is effective for public companies for annual and interim impairment tests for periods beginning after December 15, 2019.
 For other entities, it is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 This guidance is effective January 1, 2022 and is required to be adopted on a prospective basis, with early adoption permitted.
-As the Company is an "emerging growth company" and elects to apply for the new and revised accounting standards at the effective date for a private company, we will adopt the new standard for the year ending December 31, 2022.
-We are currently evaluating the impact of adopting this standard on its consolidated financial statements.
+As the Company is an "emerging growth company" and elects to apply for the new and revised accounting standards at the effective date for a private company, the Company adopted this standard for the year ended December 31, 2022.